Xelodico/flixx-app/readme.md

 - Includes the most popular movies and TV shows with their own detailed pages.
 - Search box for movies and shows with full pagination.
 - A slider for movies that are currently playing in theaters.
 The slider uses the [Swiper](https://swiperjs.com) library.

+In addition to Brad's requirements, I also added:

+- A [Swiper](https://swiperjs.com) slider for shows that are currently airing.
+- **(WIP)** Shows/movie casts and reviews.